jackson2021n/Route_Weather_Website/README.md

 Routes can take time because the app rate limits requests to public APIs.

-Free version of render may take time to "wake up" the site
+Free version of Render may take time to "wake up" the site